nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Colloidal:** Pertaining to substances that are dispersed in a colloidal state, characteristic of colloidal nanocrystals.

-### Expanded Definition and Usage\nColloidal nanocrystals are engineered to exploit quantum confinement effects, where the electronic and optical properties of materials change when reduced to nanometer dimensions.
+### Expanded Definition and Usage:
+Colloidal nanocrystals are engineered to exploit quantum confinement effects, where the electronic and optical properties of materials change when reduced to nanometer dimensions.
 The precise control over size and shape during synthesis allows for the tuning of these properties, such as bandgap and emission wavelength, which is critical for applications in display technologies, advanced photovoltaics, and medical diagnostics.
 These nanocrystals offer advantages such as high photoluminescence efficiency, narrow emission spectra, and tunable emission colors, all of which are invaluable in next-generation electronic and optical devices.